junlarsen/LearnTerra/README.md

 #### Multiple frames have the same board

 Spells are currently not visualized in the replay.
 This means some frames will not change visually.

+#### No mobile support

+Since there is a lot of information to display, mobile device views are not currently supported

 ## Legal